EU nations get cold feet over climate change fund

 | BRUSSELS

-BRUSSELS EU nations have yet to come up with a plan on how to fill a multi-billion euro fund to help tackle climate change, even as the region's executive body hosts talks with countries likely to bear the brunt of extreme weather.
+BRUSSELS EU nations are dithering over how to fill a multi-billion-euro fund to help tackle climate change, just as the region's executive body hosts talks with countries likely to bear the brunt of extreme weather.

-But after that, how much cash will flow is unclear as the text, drafted against the backdrop of acute economic crisis in the euro zone, states the need to "scale up climate finance from 2013 to 2020", but does not specify how.
+But after that, how much cash will flow is unclear as the text - drafted against the backdrop of acute economic crisis in the euro zone - only states the need to "scale up climate finance from 2013 to 2020" without specifying how.

 The Green Climate Fund aims to channel up to $100 billion globally per year by 2020 to help developing countries deal with the impact of climate change.